phisanti/jetraw_tools/README.md

 These will be automatically installed when you install the package.

 ## 📖 Usage
-Once installed, you can use the jetraw_tools from the command line of from a python script.
+Once installed, you can use the jetraw_tools from the command line or from a python script.

 You can directly compress an image via:

 ```
-jetraw_tools -c /path/to/image_or_folder -c "calibration_file.dat" -i "identifier"  --extension ".ome.tiff"
+jetraw_tools -c /path/to/image_or_folder --calibration_file "calibration_file.dat" -i "identifier"  --extension ".ome.tiff"
 ```

 The calibration file and identifier are required for compression.
 You can provide these parameters with each command or configure them once using the settings command.